fusionpm/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 You can now log in to your Azure VM, for example `ssh vm_user@172.10.1.10`.

 If you are unable to log in to your VM, you may need admin asssitance with your network configuration.
-See our [general troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari,-cloudera-or-fusion-ui-on-vm) section for more detail.
+See our [Azure specific troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari-cloudera-or-fusion-ui-on-vm) section for more detail.

 ##  References